SAP/fundamental-tools/abap-api-tools/README.md

 bapi_whse_to_get_detail.html
 ```

-The `html` file contains ui components' templates, for each BAPI/RFM parameter and structure/table data field.
+The `html` file contains ui elements, for each BAPI/RFM parameter and structure/table data field.

 Annoted with: